contentauth/c2pa-c/docs/selective-manifests.md

 builder.sign(source_path, output_path, signer);
 ```

-> **Remember:** When copying ingredient JSON objects from a reader, they keep their `label` field.
+> **Note:** When copying ingredient JSON objects from a reader, they keep their `label` field.
 Since the action URLs reference ingredients by label, the links resolve correctly as long as ingredients are not renamed or reindexed.
 If ingredients are re-added via `add_ingredient()` (which generates new labels), the action URLs will also need to be updated.

 ## Controlling manifest embedding